fortran-lang/stdlib/src/tests/hash_functions/validation/README.md

 This directory contains source code and a makefile, `Makefile.validation`, for generatng applications from the souce code intended to test the more complicated hash functions in `libstdlib.a` aginst the original C and C++ hash procedures.
+At least two of the hash procedures, nmhash32 anc nmhash32x assumes that the C processor is either gcc or MSVC so that currently the tests can only use gcc.

 The makefile generates three applications\:
 `generate_key_array`, `generate_hash_arrays`, and `hash_validity_test`.
 * `generate_key_array` generates a file, `key_array.bin`, that contains a
 random sequence of 2048 eight bit integers.